 Compared with deceased-donor kidney transplant, the benefits of living-donor kidney transplant include:

 - Less time spent on a waiting list, which could prevent possible complications and deterioration of health of the recipient

 - Potential avoidance of dialysis if it has not been initiated

 - Better short- and long-term survival rates

-- A pre-scheduled transplant once your donor is approved versus an unscheduled, emergency transplant procedure with a deceased donor
+- Your transplant may be scheduled in advance once your donor is approved versus an unscheduled, emergency transplant procedure with a deceased donor kidney